Freelancing is on the rise, and for a good reason. And why not?

 If you have a flair for writing and want to work from anywhere, it might be the right time to pursue a career as a blogger.
 A blog can give you an outlet for your passion for languages.

 This way, you would gain both exposure and readers from other parts of the globe.
 Also, it may boost the authority level of your blog.

-Blogging can provide you with real earnings and high popularity over the internet.
+Blogging can provide you with actual earnings and high popularity over the internet.

 You can make money by selling language-related products, services, online courses, memberships, advertisements, promotional articles, ebooks, and affiliate links.

 Starting a blog is inexpensive.
 But to take it to the next level, you need to invest a considerable amount of money, effort, and time.
 Only a small percentage of bloggers can generate a full-time income from their blog.